heatherknoyes/ECommerceBackend/README.md

 ## Installation

+Set up a local .env file with your mysql user and password by using the .env.EXAMPLE file provided.
 You will need an instance of MySQL installed so that you can run this locally.
 Run the following command in order to be able to install the package for this code:

     npm install

 ## Usage

-To run this code from the parent directory use the following command:
+To run this code from the parent directory after setup use the following commands:

     mysql -u root -p -> enter in your password for mysql within the prompt source db/schema.sql